openshift/openshift-origin-design/conventions/documentation/actionmenus.md

 ## Kebab and resource Actions menus

-- A resource's Actions menu are accessible from a number of places, such as:
+- A resource's Actions menu is accessible from a number of places, such as:
   1. List view kebab
   2. Details page actions dropdown
   3. Topology side panel
-  4. Topology right click action on a resource
+  4. Topology right-click action on a resource
+- By default, submenus will open to the right of the main menu.
+In cases where there is no space to the right, they can open to the left.

 **List view kebab**
 ![action menus kebab](../images/action-menus-kebab.png)